lvsn/6DOF_tracking_evaluation/README.md

 The dataset can be downloaded at this [website](http://vision.gel.ulaval.ca/~jflalonde/projects/6dofObjectTracking/index.html).

+## Dependencies
+To train the network, version 0.1 of [pytorch_toolbox](https://github.com/MathGaron/pytorch_toolbox/tree/v0.1) is required.

 ## Citation

 If you use this dataset in your research, please cite: